Mukkul4493/Optimizing-Tensorflow-models-for-deployment-using-TensorflowRT/README.md

 # Optimizing-Tensorflow-models-for-deployment-using-TensorflowRT

-Through this Python notebook, you will be able tounderstand how to optimize Tensorflow models using the TensorFlow integration of NVIDIA's TensorRT (TF-TRT), use TF-TRT to optimize several deep learning models at FP32, FP16, and INT8 precision, and observe how tuning TF-TRT parameters affects performance and inference throughput.
+Through this Python notebook, you will be able to understand how to optimize Tensorflow models using the TensorFlow integration of NVIDIA's TensorRT (TF-TRT), use TF-TRT to optimize several deep learning models at FP32, FP16, and INT8 precision, and observe how tuning TF-TRT parameters affects performance and inference throughput.

-I learnt this project through Coursera and this is my version of the course project.
 In this project we started out by looking at the benchmarking performances, throughput and latency for just an average tensorflow model that has not been quantized or opitmized, and then we went through the process of creating Tensorflow TensorRT Optimised Graph for various precision modes including FP32, FP16 and also INT8 along with understanding how INT8 Quantization is performed and then understanding the implementation difference between FP16, FP32 and INT8